 Having abandoned wife and ‘brood’, Hewetson fetched up on Barbados where he bigamously ‘married’ the wonderfully named Butler Chamberlaine, who then sailed with him, putting in to New York to give birth to his child and later marrying ‘a British spy’.

 Sometimes, churchmen could seem little better-behaved than pirates.
-In 1703, one rector, William Egerton, is charged by his wife, the poet and women’s rights champion Sarah Fyge Egerton, with calling her ‘damned bitch, damned toad’ and much else.
+In 1703, one rector, Thomas Egerton, is charged by his wife, the poet and women’s rights champion Sarah Fyge Egerton, with calling her ‘damned bitch, damned toad’ and much else.
 Then came ‘kicking, punching’ and other violence that ‘so frightened her that she fell into fits’.

 Then there are two cases brought by Godfrey Lee, a proctor in Streatham.
 Lee charged his wife Mary with adultery, her lover being Charles Garrett, another proctor.
 There were reports of ‘a frolique’ involving cross-dressing in the garden of Lee’s house in Streatham, as well as of the singing of ‘obscene and smutty songs’.